chenlianfu/geta/README.md

     GETA (Genome-wide Electronic Tool for Annotation) is a pipeline software for predicting gene models from whole genome sequences.
 With one command, you can quickly obtain an accurate genome annotation GFF3 result file by providing the genome sequence, RNA-Seq raw data, and whole genome homologous protein sequences of closely related species.
-This program has two outstanding features: (1) accurate prediction , GETA outputs gene models with the normal amount, high BUSCO integrity, and accurate exon boundaries ; (2) simple run, the operation is straightforward with a fully automated command that produces the final result.
+This program has two outstanding features: (1) accurate prediction, GETA outputs gene models with the normal amount, high BUSCO integrity, and accurate exon boundaries;
+     (2) simple run, the operation is straightforward with a fully automated command that produces the final result.

     Current Version: 2.7.1